** For information on getting started with the Dribl app please look here. **

 • An AAW (who has attained the age of 35 prior to January 1) can play in an O35W team in the same division or higher only.
 E.g. An AAW Div 2 player can be borrowed into an O35W Div 2 or higher team.

-4. The maximum number of players that may be brought up into a higher graded or different age group team for any given match is:
+4. The maximum number of players that may be borrowed by another team for any given match is:

 • for under 8 and 9 age groups: 2